 If you place a magnet on the telephone receiver, your hearing aids will automatically switch the telephone program on when the receiver is close to your ear.

 When you remove the receiver from your ear, the hearing aids automatically return to the previous listening program.

-NOTE: Ask your hearing care professional to enable Phone Now as one of your programs.
+NOTE: Ask your hearing care professional to enable Phone Now in your hearing aids.

 Phone Now warnings